-Monsanto Australia Ltd is seeking approval in Australia and New Zealand for herbicide-tolerant lucerne J101 and J163 under Standard 1.5.2 - Food Produced Using Gene Technology in the Food Standards Code.
+Monsanto Australia Ltd is seeking approval in Australia and New Zealand for herbicidetolerant lucerne J101 and J163 under Standard 1.5.2 - Food Produced Using Gene Technology in the Food Standards Code.
 Lucerne lines J101 and J163 have been genetically modified for tolerance to the broad-spectrum herbicide glyphosate.

 Two distinct lines of glyphosate-tolerant lucerne, J101 and J163, have been developed using the same transgene (cp4 epsps).
 Each line has a separate insertion event at different, independently segregating loci.
 These two events were then combined through conventional breeding methods to optimise the number of plants carrying at least one copy of the gene conferring herbicide tolerance.
-Glyphosate-tolerant lucerne populations will contain a mixture of plants containing transformation event J101, J163 and both J101 x J163.
-This variation in copy number is due to the genetics of lucerne breeding and because all lucerne varieties are composed of a heterogeneous group of individuals.
+Glyphosate-tolerant lucerne populations will contain a mixture of plants containing transformation event J101, J163 and both J101 x J163 due to the genetics of lucerne breeding.

-Lucerne is a perennial, autotetraploid plant with a set of eight chromosomes and four copies of each chromosome set.
-Most lucerne plants will not successfully self-pollinate (Viands et al., 1988) and are adversely affected by inbreeding (Rumbaugh et al., 1988).
-Because of this, lucerne varieties are comprised of populations of lucerne breeding lines.
-Individual plants within each variety are not genotypically identical.
-In order to achieve the high trait purity required for lucerne varieties (>90% of plants must be glyphosate-tolerant) while minimising inbreeding depression, a Forage Genetics International (FGI) propriety conventional breeding method (patent pending) has been developed.
-The method relies on glyphosate-tolerant plants carrying different, independently segregating transgenic events.
+Lucerne is an autotetraploid plant that is propagated by outcrossing and is adversely affected by inbreeding.
+Because of this, lucerne varieties are comprised of heterogeneous populations of lucerne breeding lines.
+In order to develop lucerne varieties displaying high trait purity while minimising inbreeding depression, a conventional breeding method has been developed that relies on glyphosate-tolerant plants carrying different, independently segregating transgenic events.
 The two independent events are subsequently combined via traditional F1 crossing between two non-related plants that each contains one of the independent events resulting in populations with more than 95% trait purity.

 The glyphosate tolerance trait in lucerne lines J101 and J163 is due to the expression of the bacterial enzyme 5-enolpyruvyl-3-shikimate phosphate synthase (EPSPS) from Agrobacterium sp. strain CP4.
 The EPSPS enzyme is present in all plants, bacteria and fungi and is essential for aromatic amino acid biosynthesis.
-The normal mode of action of glyphosate is to bind to the endogenous plant EPSPS, blocking its enzymatic activity, and resulting in a lack of aromatic amino acids in cells which subsequently leads to the death of the plant.
+The normal mode of action of glyphosate is to bind to the endogenous plant EPSPS, blocking its enzymatic activity which subsequently leads to the death of the plant.
 The bacterial EPSPS enzyme has a lower binding affinity for glyphosate, and therefore expression of CP4 EPSPS in the plant allows continued production of aromatic amino acids in the presence of the herbicide.

+Lucerne has a long history of use as animal forage and feed, both in grazing systems and as hay processed from cut and dried swards.
 Glyphosate-tolerant lucerne will enable the use of herbicides to provide effective weed control during forage and seed production.
 As weed infestations are a major limiting factor in the production of high-quality forage, superior weed control is expected to improve forage quality and allow higher yields.
 Availability of weed control at early, pre-plant, pre-emergence, and post-emergence timings will allow greater success in stand establishment and longer stand life.